Types of Palm Trees in Florida (With Pictures and Names) – Identification Guide

 Palms for Growing in Florida

-Florida has some of the best conditions for growing palm trees.
-Palms tend to thrive growing in sandy soil where the climate is hot and wet in summer and cool and dry in winter.
+Florida provides ideal conditions for growing palm trees.
+Palms tend to thrive in sandy soil where the climate is hot and wet in summer and cool and dry in winter.

 Florida Palm Tree Facts